ElementPlayZz/ElementPlayZz/README.md

 ###

-<p align="left">I already have quite some experience with Photoshop and Illustrator.</p>
+<p align="left">I already have quite some experience with Figma, Photoshop and Illustrator.</p>

 ###